JuliaLang/julia/README.md

     set path= ( $path $cwd )

+**Note:** Adding a soft link to the `julia` executable in /usr/local/bin might not be sufficient (results in error messages in OS X); adding the julia directory to the PATH is recommended.

 Now you should be able to run Julia like this:

     julia

 If everything works correctly, you will see a Julia banner and an interactive prompt into which you can enter expressions for evaluation.

 You can read about [getting started](http://julialang.org/manual/getting-started) in the manual.

 If you are building a Julia package for distribution on Linux, OS X,